 Thousands of information management professionals receive our data management best practices and tips each month — via the First San Francisco Partners newsletter.

-They also get news on industry events (often with discount information) and excerpts from the FSFP blog, where we share 3–4 stories each month on topics like data governance, data quality and remediation, the GDPR and more.
+They also get news on industry events (often with discount information) and excerpts from the FSFP blog, where we share perspectives on topics like data governance, data quality, data catalogs, women in the information management industry, the GDPR and the CCPA — and more.
 Join our pros list now.

 Here are highlights from our latest issue:

 - Why Data Glossaries, Dictionaries and Catalogs Need to Evolve – Managing metadata is an essential part of any data governance program — and data glossaries, dictionaries and catalogs play a key role in providing context.
 While these tools have been data strategy mainstays, they must now evolve for the sake of effective, modern governance.
 First San Francisco Partners consultant and practice lead Anthony Algmin sheds some light on the death of the encyclopedia, the metadata-related activities and functions of glossaries, dictionaries and catalogs — and why the data library may just be what’s missing to link it all for maximum data governance impact.

 - Highlights from the Gartner Data & Analytics Summit – Were you one of the 4,000+ data professionals who attended Gartner’s Data & Analytics Summit in Orlando?
 On our blog, we highlight some of our key learnings centered around the conference theme of how to “Lead with Purpose to Achieve Clarity in a World of Ambiguity.”
 In case you missed this thought-provoking event, you can learn about how to tackle organizational ambiguity in the areas of data-driven, data privacy and AI.
 We also share some of Gartner’s 2020 predictions about data literacy, and why it’s an urgent challenge and critical success path for any data and analytics program.